yusha0123/Expense-Tracker/README.md

 💳 **Razorpay payment gateway for upgrading to a pro version with premium features like leaderboard and report generation**:
 Expensify uses Razorpay as its payment gateway.
 This allows users to upgrade to the pro version and access premium features like the leaderboard and report generation.

-📈 **Reports visualized using Recharts**:
+📈 **Reports visualized using Chart JS 2**:
-Expensify uses Chart Js 2 to visualize reports.
+Expensify uses Chart JS 2 to visualize reports.
 This allows for interactive and visually appealing reports.

 📊 **Download reports (pro version) as CSV files for monthly or yearly periods, which are also stored in the cloud after generating**:
 Pro users can download their reports as CSV files for monthly or yearly periods.
 These reports are also stored in the cloud after generating.